An operational continuum limit of quantum combs: The continuous process tensor framework

 \subsubsection{Causality and positivity for cPTs}

-Recall from~\cref{def:discrete-pt} that the correspondence between quantum states and process tensors can be made via the basis-independent conditions that (a) a process must not be able to signal from future to past (\emph{causality}), and (b) its action as an operator on the complete set of valid instruments should produce only non-negative numbers (\emph{complete positivity}).
-Briefly, as a reminder, these conditions manifest in the Choi state via \begin{enumerate}[label=(\roman*)] \item $\Tr_{\mathfrak{o}_k}[\PTchoi] = \id_{\mathfrak{i}_k}\otimes \hat{\Upsilon}_{k-1:0}~\forall~k$ (causality). \item $\PTchoi\succcurlyeq 0$ (positivity). \end{enumerate} This first condition can be understood as an affine condition that the projection of $\mathfrak{o}_k$ onto the identity, along with $\mathfrak{i}_k$ onto any non-identity Pauli -- must be identically zero. i.e., that $\Tr[(\id_{\mathfrak{o}_k}\otimes P_{\mathfrak{i}_k}^{i\neq 0})\PTchoi] = 0$.
+Recall from~\cref{def:discrete-pt} that the correspondence between (unnormalised) quantum states and process tensors can be made via the basis-independent conditions that (a) a process must not be able to signal from future to past (\emph{causality}), and (b) its action as an operator on the complete set of valid instruments should produce only non-negative numbers (\emph{complete positivity}).
+Briefly, as a reminder, these conditions manifest in the Choi matrix via \begin{enumerate}[label=(\roman*)] \item $\Tr_{\mathfrak{o}_k}[\PTchoi] = \id_{\mathfrak{i}_k}\otimes \hat{\Upsilon}_{k-1:0}~\forall~k$ (causality). \item $\PTchoi\succcurlyeq 0$ (positivity). \end{enumerate} The first condition can be understood as an affine condition that the projection of $\mathfrak{o}_k$ onto the identity, along with $\mathfrak{i}_k$ onto any non-identity Pauli $P_{\mathfrak{i}_k}$ -- must be identically zero. i.e., that $\Tr[(\id_{\mathfrak{o}_k}\otimes P_{\mathfrak{i}_k})\PTchoi] = 0$ for $P_{\mathfrak{i}_k} \neq \id_{\mathfrak{i}_k}$.
 We will now examine how those conditions generalise to the continuum.
+Note that the causality conditions serves as a normalisation condition for Choi matrices of process tensors.
+This condition is distinct from the state normalisation condition: Choi matrices are not normalised from the quantum state perspective.

-They will be stated in a representation-independent manner, as well as for a cMPS parametrisation.
-In the case of generic field theory states, we will designate that we have $d_{\rm S}^4 - 1$ bosonic fields, defined on the interval $[0, T]$, with the pre-set interpretation that the particles correspond to interventions in the traceless Pauli basis -- meaning that finite particle amplitudes define discrete process tensors as in~\cref{eq:discrete marginal}.
+We will state the conditions in a representation-independent manner, as well as for a cMPS parametrisation.
+In the case of generic Fock space vectors, we will designate that we have $d_{\rm S}^4 - 1$ bosonic fields, defined on the interval $[0, T]$, with the pre-set interpretation that the particles correspond to interventions in the traceless Pauli basis -- meaning that finite particle amplitudes define discrete process tensors as in~\cref{eq:discrete marginal}.

 \textbf{Causality.} The physical meaning of causality should be taken to be that, given an instrument applied across a future interval $[s,T]$, the process itself should be unchanged across the past interval $[0,s]$.
-We will derive the causality conditions on $\ket{\Psi_T} \in \Gamma_{[0, T]}^{d_{\rm S}^4 -1}$ from its finite particle sectors which, as above, are taken to be finite process tensors in the Liouville Pauli basis.
-Consider, first, the following basis transformation of the jump operators from $P_{\mu}\otimes P_{\mu'}^\ast$ to $\kket{P_{\alpha}}\!\bbra{P_{\alpha'}}$:
+We will derive the causality conditions on $\ket{\Psi_T} \in \Gamma_{[0, T]}^{d_{\rm S}^4 -1}$ from its finite particle sectors which, as above, are taken to be related to finite process tensors in the Liouville Pauli basis.
+Consider, first, the basis transformation